Tom Dyckhoff is a broadcaster and writer about architecture, cities and places.

 Tom was educated at Oxford University and University College London, and began his career at Perspectives, the Prince of Wales’s architectural magazine, before becoming exhibitions curator at the Royal Institute of British Architects, and then deputy editor of Space, the Guardian newspaper’s design and homes section.
 He has written widely for international publications such as GQ, Arena, Wallpaper, Domus, Icon and Blueprint, has taught at University College London, and as a visiting critic at other universities, and regularly lectures and hosts or chairs events, including The Stirling Prize in 2009 and 2010.

-Tom's book, The Age of Spectacle: Adventures in Architecture and the 21st-Century City which examines the modern city and the brash architecture that threatens how we live in it was published earlier this year.
+Tom's book, The Age of Spectacle: Adventures in Architecture and the 21st-Century City which examines the modern city and the brash architecture that threatens how we live in it was published in 2017.

 Tom is an Honorary Fellow of the Royal Institute of British Architects, a trustee of the Architecture Foundation, and has been on the national shortlisting jury for the Stirling Prize for architecture since 2008.